 This slow-moving, gentle dog makes a great family pet.
 Although not particularly playful, it is good with children.
 Because of the dog's large size, care should be taken to prevent accidents, especially around small children.
 They can be stubborn, but Saint Bernards are loyal to their families and willing to please.

-Owners should always remember that while great Danes are very loving and gentle, they are extremely large, sometimes weighing in at over 150 pounds.
-This can be very intimidating for strangers, especially those with small children, no matter how friendly the dog.
-Fortunately, great Danes are just as gentle and friendly with children as they are with adults.
+Owners should always remember that while Great Danes are very loving and gentle, they are extremely large, sometimes weighing in at over 150 pounds.
+This can be very intimidating for strangers, especially those with small children, no matter how friendly the dog is.
+Fortunately, Great Danes are just as gentle and friendly with children as they are with adults.